 We’re really stoked on all of the new graphics you guys are putting out.
 What’s the process there, do you do all of that in house?

 Cheers!
 I’m really happy with the new direction we’re taking.
 It’s a mix, myself and Makepeace cover some of it, the more bold, simple, text based and photo stuff.
 More recently I’ve found myself bouncing ideas back and forth with Ollie Lock, he has input here and there then we reach out to artists that suit the graphic we’re after. @becki_clark_ @richtpaint and even my dad worked on a graphic for us, so yeah it’s very in house.

 We often work with Gaurab Thakali which I’m super grateful for, his art ties in so nicely to our aesthetic.
 He’s responsible for Dom’s debut pro board, Sax Flowers, the 4 board bar series we did…

 It’s been cool watching the company grow organically to the point where it’s at.
 Has it been a trip watching it evolve?

-Yeah it’s pretty crazy, from filming my mates for a little scene video to now having a full blown company, a skate team to look after, product being sold all over.
+Yeah it’s pretty crazy, from filming my mates for a little scene video to now having a full-blown company, a skate team to look after, and product being sold all over.

 Having a Cafe edit on Thrasher for the first time was a trip!
 Knowing people all round the world will see us skating and fucking around at College Green haha